 Hunting Packs

-The right hunting pack really does depend on what type of hunting the hunter does.
-It depends on if they treck far into the backcountry or stay close to hunting camp.
-It also depends on what you are hunting, the situation, conditions, terrain, etc. There are so many different types of packs, and so it really depends on the hunter.
-Fanny packs are a thing with hunters and extremely useful.
-And one of the most useful and most recommended items from hunters, is a good binocular chest harness.
-I’ve also thrown in a hunting/ice fishing sled and harnass.
+The right hunting pack does depend on what type of hunting the hunter does.
+It depends on if they trek far into the backcountry or stay close to the hunting camp.
+It also depends on what you are hunting, the situation, conditions, terrain, etc. There are so many different types of packs, and so it depends on the hunter.
+Fanny packs are a thing with hunters and are extremely useful.
+One of the most useful and most recommended items from hunters is a good binocular chest harness.
+I’ve also thrown in a hunting/ice fishing sled and harness.

 Hunting Clothing

 Hunting clothes need to be functional.
 If you’re waking up at 2:00 am and it’s below zero for opening weekend, the most important part is to stay warm.
 You also want to be able to blend in with appropriate camo, and some hunter’s orange.
-It doesn’t matter if you are a man, a woman or a child, the same rules apply.
-Best practice to layer adequately to for cold weather and during hunting season, consists of three layers:
+It doesn’t matter if you are a man, a woman, or a child, the same rules apply.
+The best practice to layer adequately for cold weather and during hunting season consists of three layers:

 - Base layer (under layer): A thin, moisture-wicking layer worn next to your skin